Eggnog Cookies

 What You’ll Need

-• Eggnog– Any brand will work or make your own Eggnog.
+• Eggnog– Any brand will work or make your own with my homemade eggnog recipe.

 • Baking powder– This will help your cookies rise.